njaglobal/SportsOS/docs/adr/002-person-and-sports-id.md

 Separate three concepts:

 1. **Person** — the permanent natural/legal identity.
 Owns the Sports ID.
-   Survives account deletion via soft-delete + immutable identity archive.
+   Survives account closure via a layered lifecycle (deactivation → archival → anonymization) [C].
 Carries `guardianId` for minor/guardian relationships.
+   **Platform-global** [C] — no `tenantId`; does not belong to any org/event.
 2. **User** — an authentication subject (credential holder).
 Tied to a login account; can be disabled/recreated.
 A minor may have no User; a guardian's User acts on their behalf.
 Never the source of identity.
 3. **Sports ID** — a permanent, platform-issued identifier.
 One per Person (R2).
 Never reissued to another Person.
 Revocable but never reused.
+   **Platform-global** [C] — not tenant/organization-owned.
+Separate from QrCredential (see ADR-007, ADR-010).

 Additionally:
-- A Person has **one** `Athlete` projection (sport-independent — see ADR-003).
+- A Person **MAY** have at most one `AthleteProfile` (sport-independent, optional — see ADR-003) [C].
+A Person does not automatically become an athlete.
-- Account "deletion" is soft: disable User, revoke QR credentials, archive Person; historical records untouched (R20).
+- Account closure is layered: disable User, revoke QR credentials, deactivate Person, then archive; after retention, anonymize [C].
+Historical records are preserved throughout.
+See ADR-011.
 - QR credentials reference the Person by an opaque token; they carry no profile data (R8, ADR-007).
+SportsId and QrCredential are separate [C].

 See `identity-model.md`.